 How did I end up in a van.
 Well it’s a messy story and full of woes, but so is life and I’m not on my own with these reasons so I don’t mind sharing them with you.

-I had a pub and a restaurant and it wasn’t doing very well.
-I was juggling a debilitating and degenerative disease (and still have the disease) called necrotising chronic pancreatitis, 120 hours a week, a family and I was terrible at said juggling.
-I focussed on the wrong things which didn’t work out anyway and I ended up losing everything.
+I had a pub and a restaurant and it wasn’t doing very well and was juggling a debilitating and degenerative disease (and still have the disease) called necrotising chronic pancreatitis, 120 hours a week, a family.
+I focussed on the wrong things which didn’t work out anyway and ended up losing everything.
 Like everything.
-So I figured where will I go?
+So figured where will I go?
 What will I do?
 Where will I sleep?
 My daughter said she’d lend me some money to pay 6 months rent on a flat in the local area but I had a better idea.
 An absolute King Kong sized idea!
 “I want a taste of vanlife” I proclaimed, minus the 500 miles of walking.
 She disagreed but I stood my ground and the van was hastily sourced and purchased.
 Very hastily…

 Garry, that’s what happens when you let a 5 and 6 year old name your van, was an egg with a surprise toy inside.
 All delicious until you see the crap hidden behind that irresistible chocolate outer!
 The wheels didn’t fit properly and vibrated that much that it was enough to give an aspirin a headache!
 There was no heating in the back.
 The electrics were well, let’s just say “why haven’t I died in a fire ball.”